Mountain Bike Tire

 Both types have their pros and cons:

-• Tubeless tires don’t get flats from pinch punctures, allowing lower pressures for better grip and smoother ride but require compatible rims.
+• Tubeless tires don’t get flats from pinch punctures, allowing lower pressures for better grip and a smoother ride.
+However, they require compatible rims.

 • Tubed tires are less expensive and easier to repair in case of a flat but are more susceptible to pinch flats.